-Bardcore or Tavernwave refers to a genre of music that uses medieval instruments to remake modern pop songs as if they existed in The Middle Ages.
-It's name is a Portmanteau between "bard" (an entertainer) and "Hardcore punk" (a genre of Punk Rock).
+Bardcore (or Tavernwave as it's sometimes known) refers to a genre of music that uses medieval instruments to remake modern pop songs as if they existed in The Middle Ages.
+Its name is a Portmanteau between "bard" (an entertainer) and "Hardcore punk" (a genre of Punk Rock).
 In short, Bardcore is essentially a Middle Ages-themed version of music from the 20th and 21st centuries.

 Perhaps the earliest known Ur-Example of the genre is Gryphon's medieval cover of The Beatles' "Mother Nature's Son" back in 1975.
 The origins of contemporary bardcore can be traced back to a medieval-style rendition of System of a Down's "Toxicity", which racked up millions of views on YouTube and was published by Algal the Bard in 2017.
-The genre saw a spike in popularity due to the COVID-19 Pandemic starting with Cornelius Link's cover of "Astronomia" in April of 2020.
-Soon, multiple independent artists started publishing their own medievalized versions of pop songs from Foster the People's "Pumped Up Kicks" to Lady Gaga's "Bad Romance".
+The genre saw a spike in popularity that coincided with multiple country lockdowns of the COVID-19 Pandemic, starting with Cornelius Link's cover of "Astronomia" in April of 2020.
+Soon, multiple independent artists started publishing their own medieval-esque remixes of pop songs, everything from Foster the People's "Pumped Up Kicks" to Lady Gaga's "Bad Romance".
 The BBC even featured tracks from popular Bardcore artists on BBC Radio 1.

-Bardcore typically involves rearranging the rhythm and lyrics of a modern song to fit with the medieval period.
+Bardcore typically involves adjusting the rhythm, and modifying lyrics of a modern song to fit with the medieval period.
 Sometimes, this means rewriting it in the language specific to the era (i.e. "Never Gonna Give You Up" in Old English and "House of the Rising Sun" in Old French).
-Bardcore also incorporates medieval art into its covers.
+Bardcore also incorporates medieval art into its covers, usually made with this handy widget.

 Despite its name, this has nothing to do with William Shakespeare, who was known as "The Bard of Avon".